Countly/countly-sdk-android/README.md

 usage and end-user behavior.
 There are two parts of Countly: the server that collects and analyzes data, and mobile SDK that sends this data.
 Both parts are open source with different licensing terms.

-## Android SDK
+##About

-This repository includes the SDK for Android.
+This repository includes the Countly Android SDK.

 Need help?
 See [Countly SDK for Android](http://resources.count.ly/v1.0/docs/countly-sdk-for-android) documentation at [Countly Resources](http://resources.count.ly).